aaron-grau/curic/javascript/readings/closures.md

 The **scope** of a method is the set of variables that are available for use within the method.
 The scope of a function includes:
-  0. the function's arguments
+  0. the function's arguments;
-  0. any local variables declared inside the function
+  0. any local variables declared inside the function;
   0. **any variables that were already declared when the function was defined**.

 Consider this example:

 ```javascript
 function sayHelloNTimes(name, n) {